 Edward J. Rosenthal, Former Vice Chairman Emeritus

-Our dear friend, mentor and dedicated philanthropist passed away in November 2009.
+Our dear friends, mentors, and dedicated philanthropists passed away in November 2009 and February 2018, respectively.